neosaurrrus/blog-entries/63_tdd.md

 # Don't be afraid of ...
 Testing Fetch requests in React

+So this is more for my own reference as part of a series on testing.  since I picked up testing React, what I have learnt has become stale so I'd really recommend a browse of [Kent C.Dodds's post](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library) to really boost your testing game in React and avoid some of the common issues people do in testing... and I do here!

 In previous posts, I have been going over how to test common things we would do in React such as:

 - Component Elements